chainx-org/chainx-sync-parse/README.md

 # chainx-sub-parse

-Follow the stage/test branch of ChainX.
+Follow the tags/v0.9.0 of ChainX.

 ## Usage